Modular Exercises for Four-Point Blocks -- I: Examples

 \section{Examples}

-In this section we present a few examples to illustrate the theorems in the main text.
+In this section, we present a few examples to illustrate the theorems in the main text.
 While we organize the examples into various classes, we stress that our techniques apply uniformly to all examples, regardless of the class of theories they belong to.
 For all examples we choose, the conformal blocks will turn out to be elements of a one-dimensional space of vvmf's, and therefore we will be able to determine them with the braiding matrices of the CFT as the sole input.
-More general examples and more detailed analysis will be presented in the companion paper \cite{followup}.
+More general examples and more detailed analysis will be presented in the companion paper~\cite{followup}.

-\subsection{Virasoro Minimal Models}
+\subsection{Virasoro minimal models}

 Our first class of examples arises in Virasoro minimal models.
-It should be emphasized that these are misleadingly simple: there is no difference between Virasoro-primary and VOA-primaries, the spaces of VOA-primaries are all 1-dimensional, and all fusion coefficients are either $0$ or $1${; it is not necessary for these properties to hold in order for our methods to be applicable. }
+It should be emphasized that these are misleadingly simple: there is no difference between Virasoro-primary and VOA-primaries, the spaces of VOA-primaries are all 1-dimensional, and all fusion coefficients are either $0$ or $1$; it is not necessary for these properties to hold in order for our methods to be applicable.

 Recall that Virasoro minimal models are parametrized by two positive integers $ p>p' $.
-The left and right chiral algebras are just two copies of the Virasoro algebra at central charge \be c = 1-6\frac{(p-p')^2}{p p'}, \ee {possibly extended.
-More precisely, the left and right chiral algebras are isomorphic to the canonical VOA structure on the irreducible Virasoro module with $h=0$ and the given $c$.} We denote {this chiral algebra} as $ \mathcal{M}(p,p') $.
+The~left and right chiral algebras are just two copies of the Virasoro algebra at central charge

+possibly extended.
+More precisely, the left and right chiral algebras are isomorphic to the canonical VOA structure on the irreducible Virasoro module with $h=0$ and the given $c$.
+We denote {this chiral algebra} as $ \mathcal{M}(p,p') $.
 A minimal model is unitary when $p = p'+1$.